8i/UnityPlugin_Documentation/docs/source/Objects And Components/HvrRender.rst

 Standard
 ^^^^^^^^
-**Performance**

-Bronze

 **How it renders**

 Renders the scene in multiple passes, where it renders each actor that is visible one by one.

 This allows for a lot of customization as each HvrActor can have unique shaders and be color-graded individually.

-**HvrColorGrading support**

-Allows individual color grading of HvrActors if the HvrActor ‘Unity Render Method’ is set to ‘Standard’.

-Composite
-^^^^^^^^
-**Performance**

-Silver

-**How it renders**

-Renders the scene in a single pass by compositing into the scene by using a fullscreen shader.

-**HvrColorGrading support**

-Supports color grading if the HvrColorGrading component is attached to same camera as the HvrRender component.
-Invididual HvrColorGrading components on HvrActors are ignored.

 Direct
 ^^^^^^^^
-**Performance**

-Gold

 **How it renders**

 Rendering the scene in a single pass by rendering directly into the framebuffer.

-**HvrColorGrading support**

-Does not support color grading.